Warren Giles: Honors

 The National League Championship Series trophy is named in his honor.
-Also, Minor League Baseball gives out the Warren Giles Award to outstanding minor league presidents.
+Additionally, Minor League Baseball gives out the Warren Giles Award to outstanding minor league presidents.

+Personal life

+Giles was married to Jane Mabel Skinner from 1931 until her sudden death from cerebral hemorrhage in 1943.
+She was the daughter of Moline mayor, Charles T. Porter, President of Moline Paint Manufacturing Company, and the great-granddaughter of John Deere, founder of Deere & Co.
+Her grandfather was architect Merton Yale Cady, grandson of inventor Linus Yale Sr. Giles never remarried.

-His son, Bill, has also had lengthy baseball career.
+His son, William Yale Giles, has also had lengthy baseball career.
 After serving as an executive with the Reds, Houston Colt .45s/Astros and Phillies, he became a part-owner of the Phillies in 1981, and served as their club president until 1997 before becoming board chairman and then chairman emeritus.
 Following in his father's footsteps, Bill Giles is also honorary president of the National League.

+Giles died in Cincinnati, Ohio from complications of cancer, aged 82.
+He is interred in Riverside Cemetery in Moline, Illinois.